Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments: A Minimal Dark Matter Model

-It will be convenient in what follows to split up the predictions of this model into three distinct regimes: (i) freeze-in, (ii) out-of-equilibrium freeze-out, and (iii) above the thermalization floor.
-Quantitatively, we identify the thermalization floor $\alpha_D^{TF}$ for each DM mass by finding the value of $\alpha_D$ at which the relic abundance curve becomes $\epsilon$-independent.
 We separate the freeze-in regime from the out-of-equilibrium freeze-out regime using the minimum value of $\epsilon$ on the relic curve in Fig. \ref{fig:Relic_Abundance}, so that the freeze-in branch refers to the portion of the relic curve with $\alpha_D < \alpha_D(\epsilon_\mathrm{min})$.
 Thus the out-of-equilibrium freeze-out regime is characterized by $\alpha_D(\epsilon_\mathrm{min}) <\alpha_D < \alpha_D^{TF}$.\footnote{Dark photons with $\epsilon < \epsilon_\mathrm{min}$ can still be consistent with this minimal model of DM if the hidden sector is populated by some non-SM source in the early universe \cite{Arvanitaki:2021qlj,Fernandez:2021iti}.
 Here we focus on the more predictive scenario where interactions with the SM dominate the production.}

 In Fig.~\ref{fig:TFFIcontours}, we show how the thermalization floor and the minimum-mixing line $\epsilon_\mathrm{min}$ can be translated into the dark photon parameter space.
 The thermalization floor and minimum-mixing line are defined as a function of DM mass.
 To map them into the dark photon parameter space, we consider fixed values of the mass ratio $m_{Z_D}/m_\chi$.
 For illustrative purposes, we show results for $m_\chi = 10 m_{Z_D}$ and $m_\chi = 100 m_{Z_D}$.
-As we can see from the figure, both the QCD phase transition and DM production from $Z$ decays give the thermalization floor and the minimum-mixing a notable $m_\chi$ dependance, in contrast to the simpler $m_\chi$ dependence exhibited away from mass thresholds \cite{Evans:2019vxr,Fernandez:2021iti}.
+As we can see from Fig.~\ref{fig:Relic_Abundance} and Fig.~\ref{fig:TFFIcontours}, both the QCD phase transition and DM production from $Z$ decays give the thermalization floor and the minimum-mixing a notable $m_\chi$ dependance, in contrast to the simpler $m_\chi$ dependence exhibited away from mass thresholds \cite{Evans:2019vxr,Fernandez:2021iti}.
 In Sec.~\ref{sec:constraints} we will discuss in detail the interplay between searches for the dark photon and constraints on DM from direct and indirect detection.